 “Images speak louder than words,” she said.
 “Create a [visual] advertising campaign that makes an impression.
 This can be low in budget and gain you more clients.”

-Key takeaway: If you lack the funds to fast-track your business, engage in inexpensive initiatives, such as social media campaigns, to establish your company's brand.
+Tip: If you lack the funds to fast-track your business, start with inexpensive initiatives, such as social media campaigns, to establish your company’s brand.

 8. Reinvest in your business.

 Although it may be tempting to use your profits to pay down your personal debts, Tayne said your business’s growth needs to come first.

 “Don’t spend the money you make right away,” she said.
 “Invest your profits back into your business before paying off any debt.
 This is crucial and will keep your business going – it will also save you in the future.
 Wait until you are making a steady profit.
 Then you can put more money towards your debt and spending.”

 For more tips on managing your business finances, visit this Business News Daily guide.